Where is the planetarium located?

 Do you have an exhibit area?

 No, we have a rather small lobby in a college academic building, so there is no room for exhibits.
-While we do have some beautiful astronomy photographs displayed in the planetarium and an adjacent hallway, there are no large-scale exhibits like you might find at a museum or science center.
+While we do have some beautiful astronomy photographs displayed in the planetarium, there are no large-scale exhibits like you might find at a museum or science center.

 Do you have a gift shop?